Hive Developer Portal

 get_following functions that are built into the official library

 steem-python.
-These functions allow us to query the Steem blockchain in order to retrieve either a list of authors that are being followed or a list of authors that are currently following a specified user.
+These functions allow us to query the Hive blockchain in order to retrieve either a list of authors that are being followed or a list of authors that are currently following a specified user.
 There are 4 parameters required to execute these functions:

 - account - The specific user for which the follower(ing) list will be retrieved